LynnMu/Project_Mgmt/README.md

 2-Extract all project group memberships

-3-Create teams on COGS108 of project groups
-    Creating teams will invite students to join COGS108 as Members
+3-Create teams on COGS108 of project groups (creating teams invites students to join COGS108 as Members)

 4-Create repos, adding each team, their proposal, and a generic README